Course Catalog Elements

-Faculty should ensure that subject code, course number, description, credits, requisites, and restrictions are complete and precise at the time of proposal submission to support smooth review and clear communication in the University Catalog.
+Subject code, course number, description, credits, requisites, and restrictions should be accurately completed at the time of proposal submission to support effective review processes and Catalog publication.

 The subject code is a two- to four-letter abbreviation that identifies the department or discipline responsible for a course (e.g., MATH for Mathematics or HIST for History).
 The subject code connects the course to its home department and ensures it is searchable in the catalog and registration systems.